What does a Extension Service Specialist do?

 What is the job outlook for a Extension Service Specialist?

 The job outlook for Extension Service Specialists remains steady, with an average of 800 positions opening each year.
-This role is crucial for helping communities access vital information and resources.
-The demand for these specialists ensures a stable career path for those entering the field.
+This role is vital in helping communities access and apply agricultural, environmental, and economic knowledge.
+Despite the slight projected decrease of 2% in job openings from 2022 to 2032, the demand for Extension Service Specialists continues to be strong.
+This stability offers job security and a promising career path for those entering the field.

 Continue to Salaries for Extension Service Specialist